georgidelchev/Personal-Projects/README.md

 # otherTasksByMe
-Here you can find some taska made by me!
+Here you can find some tasks made by me!